jojonium/langtons-ant-haskell/README.md

 Alternatively build it first with:

 ```
-cabal configure
+$ stack setup
-cabal build
+$ stack build
 ```

-And find the executable under `dist/build/langtons-ant`.

-You can also use `cabal install` if you want to install the executable to your system.
+You can also use `stack install` if you want to install the executable to your system.

-Alternatively you can compile and run it all in one go without leaving behind intermediate files:

-`$ runhaskell src/LangtonsAnt.hs -n 10000 -a "50,50,Up" -r "Continue TurnLeft TurnLeft" -p`

 ### Available Options